jhabriel/unsat-frac/README.md

     pip install --editable .

-## Getting started

-A simple usage of **unsat-frac** can be found in tutorials/xxx.ipynb.

 ## Examples

 All the numerical examples included in the manuscript can be found in the **paper_examples** folder.
-These include two validation cases and two benchmark problems.
+For the moment, tested numerical examples include 01_2d_vertical_fracture and 02_2d_junction

-## Problems, suggestions, enhancements...
+## Troubleshooting
 Create an [issue](https://github.com/jhabriel/unsat-frac).

 ## License